angx-system/angeliax/SCHEMA.md

 | learning | Something discovered worth sharing. | *Batch cooking confirmed.
 Waste down 40%.
 Method documented and attached.* |
 | retired | Provision permanently ended. | *Breakfast ended permanently.
 Final day March 31st.* |

+The retired signal accepts one optional field: `successor_node_id` — the node ID of the provision that continues what this node provided.
+The link is one-way and part of the permanent record.

 A commons learning signal documents a method for sustaining or improving the provision itself — not the surplus being given.
 It teaches another steward how to keep a similar commitment running — the same function an operational learning signal serves for a technical build.
 Nothing here describes what is available to take.
 No signal type in either log records need, request, or availability for the taking.
 Matching tools such as angx-reader operate strictly method-to-method — a failure paired only with a learning signal, never with another node's surplus.
 ANGX makes standing provisions durably visible.
 It does not move, broker, reserve, or route them.

 ---